Devoted wine lovers must pay a visit to the Douro Valley in Portugal.

 architectural styles.
 The bell tower is Romanesque, the façade is Gothic,

-and the interior is mostly from the 18th century.
+and the interior is mainly from the 18th century.
 Once inside, make

 sure to look up and admire the frescoed ceilings.